AlinaBrode/am_lang/docs/plans.md

 # Site
-* we are working with .env in local environment.
-What about deploy?
 * new page for bilingual photos with explanation what is going on here
 * find forums and channels with armenian tutors, ask them about our site, would they consider it interesting or helpful
 * show our site to Vlad's armenian teacher